Bone Tuberculosis Symptoms: Causes, Diagnosis, and Treatment

 Laboratory Tests

-• Interferon-Gamma Release Assays (IGRA) and TB gold measure the immune response to TB bacteria.
+- Interferon-Gamma Release Assays (IGRA)/TB gold: It measures the immune response to TB bacteria.

 Microbiological and Biopsy Tests